peteroupc/encoding/docs/PeterO.Text.ICharacterEncoding.md

     PeterO.Text.ICharacterEncoder GetEncoder();

 Creates an encoder for this character encoding with initial state.
-If the encoder is stateless, multiple calls of this method can return the same encoder.
+If the ncoder is stateless, multiple calls of this method can return the same ncoder.

 <b>Return Value:</b>